 9. Packaging for Food

 Packaging for food seems to be in constant development.
 In recent years, there has been an increasing interest in packaging products that are resistant to grease.
-This type of product is currently used for a wide variety of packaged good and in restaurants.
-The materials used to produce packaging that’s resistant to grease is changing in an effort to eliminate fluorochemicals and replace it with a natural option that doesn’t contain any chemicals.
+This type of product is currently used for a wide variety of packaged goods and in restaurants.
+The materials used to produce packaging that’s resistant to grease are changing in an effort to eliminate fluorochemicals and replace it with a natural option that doesn’t contain any chemicals.
 Manufacturers will continue to innovate and evolve in this area to accommodate regulations and meet the current industry demands.

 10. Anti-Plastic Sentiments

 There are on-going efforts to reduce or eliminate the use of plastic for packaging.
 This anti-plastic sentiment is beneficial to the pulp and paper industry in that it encourages biodegradable alternatives.
 In fact, the use of plant-based raw materials is being explored.
 This is being driven by governmental agencies and by consumers that are health conscious and committed to finding eco-friendly options.
 Simply put, the problems associated with plastic result in a tremendous number of opportunities in the pulp and paper industry.
 The development of alternative products will continue into 2022 and beyond, especially as it relates to the banning of single-use plastic products.

 Pulp and paper will continue to play a major role in the world.
 Despite the changes that have occurred because of technological advancements, this is an industry that has thrived and will continue to do so in 2022.
 In fact, the digital revolution of recent years has led to an expansion in the pulp and paper industry.
 As the world continues to evolve, so will the industry.
 Check out the information below, where you’ll find statistics related to pulp and paper industry trends.

 - In 2022, the global production of pulp and paper will reach 490 million tons.

 - Global shipping volume is expected to surpass 100 billion parcels in 2022, according to projections by Pitney Bowes.